BenFuchs/DND_app/Readme.md

 - [X] Registeration and Log in
 - [X] Creating a new sheet/Checking how many sheets exist per logged user/Deleting sheets
 - [X] Race selection
-- [ ] Appending appropriate traits per selected race to the sheet (frontend view left)
+- [X] Appending appropriate traits per selected race to the sheet
 - [X] Class selection
 - [ ] Appending appropriate traits and requirements per selected class to the sheet
 - [X] Stat setting and saving